 Professional vs. Hobby?

 They are not insured and don't owe you anything - This is a major one!
-100% of the time those assigned to help are doing it for free which means they don't owe you anything.
-Because of this they are most likely not insured so if an accident happens they aren't liable, not to mention how awkward it would be for you to blame them.
+100% of the time those assigned to help are doing it for free.
+This means that they don't owe you anything.
+Because of this they are most likely not insured.
+So if an accident happens they aren't liable, not to mention how awkward it would be for you to blame them.

 They don't know industry standards and laws - There are certain laws and permits required if you want to host a wedding in the GTA.
-Because we do this on a day to day basis you are rest assured that we are kept up to date with the every changing rules.
+Because we do this on a day to day basis you are rest assured that we are kept up to date with the ever changing rules.
+For someone who is assigned this task because they are somehow related to the bride may not have the experience and knowledge to execute the wedding.

-They don’t have the inside scoop - What makes professional planners creditable is that we’ve worked with vendors in the industry and know the good vs. the bad.
-We built quality relationships with reliable vendors and can get you prices that aren’t offered to the general public based on these connections.
+They don’t have the inside scoop - What makes professional planners credible is that we’ve worked with vendors in the industry and know the good vs. the bad.
+We have built quality relationships with reliable vendors and can get you prices that aren’t offered to the general public based on these connections.
+Because we know the cost of items we are able to provide suggestions on where to allocate your budget accordingly.

 Wedding planners are not a luxury service for the rich and famous.
 In fact we are accessible, affordable and probably the most valuable investment you’ll make for your wedding day.